 One of the most frightening parts of moving for seniors is feeling unfamiliar with new surroundings.
-You can help you loved one overcome unfamiliarity by helping him or her feel welcome and involved in the new home.
+You can help your loved one overcome unfamiliarity by helping them feel welcome and involved in the new home.

 If you are helping your senior family member move into an assisted living center, help him or her talk and make friends with other residents while he or she is with you.
 Your loved one will have more people to socialize with if you help him or her make friends.
 If your loved one is moving in with you, encourage him or her to get involved in local senior activities.